Sharadhi-kedlaya/Dadda_8_bit/README.md

 Observation: By reducing from 8-bit to 4-bit, both internal logic switching and I/O capacitance load per cycle dropped, lowering power drastically.

+The 4-bit optimized implementation achieves a total on-chip power of just 3.749 W, representing a substantial reduction in energy usage compared to the 8-bit design.
+Dynamic power is still the dominant factor at 98% (3.660 W), but the overall magnitude is much smaller due to reduced data width, fewer active transitions, and lighter switching loads.
+Static power is 0.089 W (2%), showing a similar low-leakage characteristic.
+Here, I/O power still forms the largest portion at 93% (3.420 W), but because the total scale is lower, it does not impose as much thermal or energy strain.
+Logic power is drastically reduced to 0.096 W (3%), highlighting the benefit of minimized logic complexity in the smaller architecture.
+The junction temperature is 32.1°C, a significant improvement, allowing operation without aggressive cooling measures.
+This lower-power profile makes the 4-bit design ideal for embedded, portable, and battery-powered applications, where efficiency and minimal heat generation are critical.

 # 8-bit Multiplier Power Analysis
 ![4-bit Multiplier Schematic](8pa.png)